themetalfleece/intercom-discord/README.md

 ## How to set up Intercom
+> Webhooks for workspaces in 'Settings' -> 'Developers' -> 'Webhooks' have been deprecated.
+New webhooks must now be managed through apps, as explained below.

-* Open `Webhooks` by clicking your Avatar -> `Settings` -> `Developers` -> `Webhooks`
+* Open `Your apps` page in Intercom `Developer Hub` by clicking on your Avatar -> `Settings` -> `Developers` -> `Developer Hub`
-* click on `Create Webhook`
+* Click `New app`
+* Name your app, and select which `workspace` you want the Discord integration to added to.
+Choose `Internal integration` and create the app
-* as `webhook url` set the url your server will use.
+* Under `Webhooks` tab, set `Your request endpoint URL` to the url your server will use.
 You can use something complex for security, but the notifications will be signed anyway.
-Example: `http://domain.com/webhook/123`.
+Example: `http://domain.com/webhook/123`
-* as `hub secret` use a strong string to be used for signing the notifications.
-You can use a [uuid string](https://www.uuidgenerator.net/version4).
-Note this down
-* select which notifications you want to receive
+* Under `Webhook topics`, select which topics you would like to receive notifications for
+* You can find the `Client id` and `Client secret` under the `Basic information` tab
-* if you want to make any changes in the future, you can click the webhook's ID
+* If you want to make any changes in the future, you can visit the `Developer hub` and click on your App.

-## How to set up Discord
-* on your Discord server's settings, go to `Webhooks`
-* click on `Create Webhook`
-* customize it as you want, by setting a picture and display name.
-Those will be used for the discord messages
-* select the channel in which the messages will be posted
-* note the `webhook url`

 ## How to get the server running
 * clone this repo - `git clone https://github.com/themetalfleece/intercom-discord`